franknmungai/react-hackathon/docs/13-homepage-and-navigation.md

 ```

 We import the `BrowserRouter`component and rename it to `Router`.
 This should wrap all our routes.
-Next, we imported a `Route` component which we use to specify the component to show for each path in our app.
+Next, we import a `Route` component which we use to specify the component to show for each path in our app.
 For the home path `/` we provide our `Home` component and this will get displayed.
 We use the `exact` prop to ensure that the path name is an exact match in order to render the `Home` component.

 ```jsx